Talia is available for appointments on Wednesdays and Fridays.

 Talia completed a Masters of Clinical Psychology, receiving the Dux award for her cohort.
 Talia has experience working with inpatients and outpatients in a private mental health hospital, providing both group and individual therapy to clients with mood, personality, and substance use disorders.
 She has clinical experience working in public community health settings with children and their families, and has a background in disability support work as well as Applied Behaviour Analysis (ABA therapy), supporting individuals with Autism Spectrum Disorder.

-Talia has worked as a psychology lecturer and academic coach, and is currently undertaking her PhD in psychology at UNSW.
+Talia has worked as a Psychology Honours lecturer and academic coach, and is currently undertaking her PhD in social/health psychology.

 Please call the clinic on (02) 8937 0667 to book an appointment with Talia.